timescale/docs/timescaledb/overview/limitations.md

 - Distributed scheduling of background jobs is not supported.
 Background jobs created on an access node are scheduled and executed on this access node without distributing the jobs to data nodes.
-- Continuous aggregates are only supported in the Access Node.
+- Continuous aggregates are only supported on the access node.
 - Reordering chunks is not supported.
 - Tablespaces cannot be attached to a distributed hypertable on the access node.
 It is still possible attach tablespaces on data nodes.